 The Internet’s duty of care:

-The larger the company, the more robust the security that they tend to have.
+The larger the company, the more robust the security that they tend to have – because they can afford it.
 Of course, no private information can ever be guaranteed to be entirely risk-free from being taken and used by someone, but the tools that the bigger companies employ to protect against hacking, phishing, spam and malware are constantly developed and updated to ensure continued trust with internet users. *Statistically, there is a much greater threat to our security that we open ourselves in our email inbox, with email breaches responsible for 40% of deceptive practice, while the internet makes up only 8.5% (in large part thanks to antivirus programs).
 An interesting fact to note is that the original electronic communication, the telephone, is how 35.8% of frauds are made.
 To protect yourself, don’t react to what you like to hear, use your critical thinking to protect yourself from being seduced by fear or favour into signing up or giving money to scam artists.
 If in doubt, say no. It’s your right.

 YOUR INFORMATION – THE WHERE, HOW & WHY: